luainkernel/lunatik/README.md

 ### dnsblock

 [dnsblock](examples/dnsblock) is a kernel script that uses the lunatik xtable library to filter DNS packets.
 This script drops any outbound DNS packet with question matching the blacklist provided by the user.
+By default, it will block DNS resolutions for the domains `github.com` and `gitlab.com`.

 #### Usage